11 Clothes Storage Ideas to Transform Your Closet

 Hang decorative robe hooks on narrow walls for clothing that can be worn again before washing.
 This keeps clean clothes from piling on the ground and getting wrinkled or dirty.
 Or hang tomorrow's outfit and save yourself a few minutes in the morning deciding what to wear.
 You can even make your own hooks from common DIY hardware items!

-Keep belts and accessories tucked away until needed with a pullout rack like this one by Rev-A-Shelf.
+Keep belts and accessories tucked away in your closet until needed with a pullout rack like this one by Rev-A-Shelf.
 This works great for ties, necklaces and lightweight scarves too!
+Find out how to hang other items around the house with creative items.

 Don't forget the door when counting your closet space!
 Try an over-the-door shoe organizer on the backside of a closet door to organize scarves, belts and other accessories.
 Or of course, shoes too!
 Would you rather have your shoes out where you can see them?
 Make this easy-to-build shoe rack with modern style!